code-423n4/2023-02-ethos/README.md

 Automated findings output for the Ethos-Core package can be found [here](https://docs.reaper.farm/ethos-reserve-bounty-hunter-documentation/useful-information/slither-output-ethos-core).
 Automated findings output for the Ethos-Vault package can be found [here](https://docs.reaper.farm/ethos-reserve-bounty-hunter-documentation/useful-information/slither-output-ethos-vault).

+Automated findings output for the contest can be found [here](https://gist.github.com/Picodes/deafcaead63bb0d725e4e0c125aa10ae) within an hour of contest opening.

 If you're looking for a head start, we recommend that you compare Ethos-Core's slither output above to Liquity's [here](https://docs.reaper.farm/ethos-reserve-bounty-hunter-documentation/useful-information/slither-output-liquity).

 # Overview